Ayofase/Predict-Customer-Churn/README.md

     * **Streaming Service Subscribers:** 3499
     * **Average Monthly Charges for Streaming Subscribers:** $86.03
-    * **Average Total Charges for Streaming Subscribers:** $3486.83 **Churn Rate Analysis:**
+    * **Average Total Charges for Streaming Subscribers:** $3486.83

+**Churn Rate Analysis:**

 * **Churn Rate by Streaming Service:** Customers subscribing to streaming TV had a churn rate of 30.07%, while those subscribing to streaming movies had a churn rate of 29.94%.
-These are very close to the overall churn rate (26.54%), suggesting that subscribing to streaming services *alone* might not be a significant driver of churn. *(Show one query as an example.)*
+These are very close to the overall churn rate (26.54%), suggesting that subscribing to streaming services *alone* might not be a significant driver of churn.

 * **Churn Rate by Contract Type for Streaming Subscribers:** Combining contract type and streaming service usage reveals that month-to-month contracts have higher churn rates, but the addition of streaming services does not increase the churn rate as it remains similar.
 This suggests that the primary driver here is the length of contract agreement and not the presence of streaming services. *Provide insights gotten after running your query.
 This will show the recruiter you can interpret data* *(Show one query as an example.)*

 * **Churn Rate by Internet Service Type:**  Fiber optic customers experienced the highest churn rate (41.89%), which is significantly higher than DSL (18.96%) and No internet service (7.40%).
 Since streaming relies heavily on internet quality, this finding could suggest that fiber optic customers, despite having the fastest internet, might have other issues (e.g., higher prices, technical problems) causing them to churn. *(Show the query)*.

-* **Churn Rate for Customers with Both Streaming Movies and TV:** The churn rate for customers subscribing to *both* streaming services was 29.28%, slightly *lower* than the individual streaming service churn rates and very close to the overall churn rate.
+* **Churn Rate for Customers with Both Streaming Movies and TV:** The churn rate for customers subscribing to *both* streaming services was 29.43%, slightly *lower* than the individual streaming service churn rates and very close to the overall churn rate.
 This is somewhat counterintuitive and could suggest that customers who are more invested in streaming services, by using both movie and TV streaming, which implies they are more satisfied with the services and are therefore less likely to churn. *(Show the query.)*

-* **Average Tenure for Churned vs. Non-Churned Streaming Subscribers:** Churned streaming subscribers had an average tenure of 23.1 months, while non-churned streaming subscribers had a much longer average tenure of 38.7 months.
+* **Average Tenure for Churned vs. Non-Churned Streaming Subscribers:** Churned streaming subscribers had an average tenure of 23 months, while non-churned streaming subscribers had a much longer average tenure of 45 months.
 This reinforces the idea that longer tenure is associated with lower churn, even within the streaming subscriber segment. *(Show the query.)*
    ```